X

 The federal funds rate is an intrabank, overnight lending rate.
 The Federal Reserve increases or decreases this so-called "target rate" when it wants to cool or spur economic growth.

-The last change to this rate by the Federal Reserve came on November 7, 2024 and was the second decrease in the funds rate since March 2020, when the Fed began an aggressive series of cuts to support the economy as the pandemic upended everything.
-The current 4.75% rate is the lowest it has been since February 2023.
+The last change to this rate by the Federal Reserve came on December 18, 2024 and was the third decrease in the funds rate since March 2020, when the Fed began an aggressive series of cuts to support the economy as the pandemic upended everything.
+The current 4.5% rate is the lowest it has been since December 2022.

-By the Fed's recent thinking, the long-run "neutral" rate for the federal funds is perhaps 2.9 percent or so, a level well below what has long been considered to be a "normal" level.
+By the Fed's recent thinking, the long-run "neutral" rate for the federal funds is perhaps 3 percent or so, a level well below what was long considered to be a "normal" level.
 The Fed raised the federal funds rate well above this normal level in order to temper inflation pressures that rose to more than 40-year highs in 2022.
-Once the Fed cycle of increases is complete, short-term rate may be slow to retreat to the Fed's "long-run" 2.9% rate.
-As of September 2024, the central bank's own forecast doesn't expect for it to return there until the end of 2026 at the very earliest.
+While the Fed lowered interest rates fairly rapidly at the start of this new monetary policy cycle, short-term rates may be slow from here to be moved closer to the Fed's "long-run" 3% rate.
+As of December 2024, the central bank's own forecast doesn't expect for it to return there until perhaps 2027 at the very earliest.

 The Fed may establish a range for the federal funds rate or express a single value for this key monetary policy tool.

-Related content: Federal Funds Rate - Graph and Table of Values
+Related content: Federal Funds Rate - Current and Historical Data, Graph and Table of Values

 How does the Federal Reserve affect mortgage rates?